-5.2.
-Physical complexity to model morphological changes at a bend bar formation at a natural bend based on annual field survey data.
+This paper developed a depth-averaged 2-D hydromorphodynamic model with a secondary flow correction which is validated in two small-scale experiments.
+The model was applied to model bar formation at a natural bend based on annual field survey data.
 Not only the secondary flow effect, but also a number of parameters were evaluated in order to explore the importance of each on morphodynamics in the curved channel.